Monday, August 6, 2012

 Remembering Winter Hot Springs

 Now that the sultry Japanese summer is baking Japan, not many people want to submerge themselves in a hot spring, but I still love the feeling.
 Hot baths clear the clammy sweat from my skin pores, and a cold shower afterward wakens my body from the humidity-induced slumber that the sweltering Japanese afternoons induce.
-Don't forget that numerous hot springs have a cold water bath, and alternating between the hot and cold waters stimulates the heart and cools the mind, or at least that is what happens to me.
+Remember that numerous hot springs have a cold water bath, and alternating between the hot and cold waters stimulates the heart and cools the mind, or at least that happens to me.

 Maybe you are not as crazy about hot baths in summer as I am.
 To cool you down, here's a peek at some cool hot springs that are magnificent in winter.